miso-lims/miso-lims/docs/user_manual/library_aliquots.md

 can be added to sequencing containers.
 This means that you will need to create a library aliquot in MISO even if the library is being pooled as is, or if it is being added directly to a sequencing container.

+## Naming Scheme

+MISO can be configured with a naming scheme appropriate for your organization.
+For more details about this configuration, see [Naming Scheme](../site_configuration/#naming-schemes) in the Site Configuration section.

+For library aliquots, the naming scheme specifies whether or not duplicate aliases are allowed, and may also specify a pattern that all library aliquot aliases must follow.
+If such a pattern is specified, then the aliases will be compared to this pattern whenever saving a library aliquot.
+If the alias does not follow the pattern specified by the naming scheme, or if there is a duplicate alias when not allowed, the save will fail and a validation message will state the cause.

+The naming scheme may also specify a library aliquot alias generator.
+This means that users will not have to choose library aliquot aliases because they will be generated automatically when saving library aliquots.
+The user is still free to choose a library aliquot alias by typing it in manually if they would like.

 ## Library Aliquots List

 To get to the main Library Aliquots list page, click "Library Aliquots" in the Preparation list in the menu on the left